-International consistency.
-The economic impact of CMU on the EU depends in part on its international openness.
-As the financial services commissioner recently put it, "the CMU is not about closing doors to the outside world.
-On the contrary, we want to see more investment from outside investors"47.
-This implies that, as an indispensable complement to its CMU agenda, the EU should champion international financial regulatory standards and other global initiatives as it has done previously - not least its landmark adoption of IFRS a decade ago.
-The EU should look critically at past episodes, for example, related to the design and implementation of the Alternative Investment Fund Managers Directive (AIFMD) or the European Market Infrastructure Regulation (EMIR), which triggered debates about discrimination against non-EU service providers.
-The EU should be exemplary in complying with global standards.
-It should fully support global bodies with agendas and mandates that are aligned with the objectives of CMU, in particular the Financial Stability Board (FSB), Committee on Payments and Market Infrastructures (CPMI) and International Organisation of Securities Commissions (IOSCO).
-Far from being driven by idealism, such global commitments would respond to the EU's hard-nosed vested interest in favour of an open and rules-based international financial order.
+Last but not least, the economic impact of the CMU on the EU depends in part on its international openness.
+As the commissioner for financial services put it, 'the CMU is not about closing doors to the outside world.
+On the contrary, we want to see more investment from outside investors'.
+This implies that, as an indispensable complement to its CMU agenda, the EU should champion international financial regulatory standards and other global initiatives as it has done in the past-not least its landmark adoption of IFRS a decade ago.
+The EU should look critically at past episodes, for example, related to the design and implementation of the Alternative Investment Fund Managers Directive or the European Market Infrastructure Regulation, which triggered debates about discrimination against non-EU service